What's the best way to keep up with all you're doing?

 The ATC updates newsletter is sent out by email a few times a year, with a summary of the most interesting things I’ve been working on, or that I’ve read, seen, or written.

-There is also a MLSN newsletter that is just about the MLSN soil nutrient guidelines.
+There is also a MLSN newsletter that I keep focused on one topic — the MLSN soil nutrient guidelines.

 There is an ATC updates newsletter in Japanese too.
 I include the original English text at the bottom of this newsletter, so if you just can’t get enough info, and would like to know what I’m sending to people in Japan, you can sign up to that too!

 Books.
-I’ve got two books available now and am always working on getting more.
+I’ve got three books available now and am always working on getting more.